-The approved NYCACS East Harlem Accountability Plan identifies seven goals and 35 measures specifically designed to assess the school's success in meeting the needs of its students with severe to moderate degrees of autism, in addition to a fiscal soundness goal and ESSA goal.
-Progress toward each of those goals and measures for the 2022-23 school year is set forth below.
-While NYCACS East Harlem experienced some continued disruptions to instruction this school year (both directly and indirectly linked to COVID-19 and post-pandemic trends), the majority of the school's accountability goals-described in more detail below-have been reported on and achieved.
+The approved NYCACS East Harlem Accountability Plan identifies seven goals and 35 measures specifically designed to assess the school's success in meeting the needs of its students with severe to moderate degrees of autism and their families, in addition to an outreach and fiscal soundness goal and ESSA goal.
+Progress toward each of those goals and measures for the 2023-24 school year is set forth below.